Every year Texas A&M's Department of Chemistry hosts a free, open to the public, Chemistry Open House to celebrate National Chemistry Week.

 10am - 3pm

 The Chemistry Open House features the popular Chemistry Road Show, guided lab tours, hands-on and computer activities, door prizes and science goodie bags.
 The Chemistry Road Show is recommended for all ages and includes demonstrations of popular science.
-Participants include the Departments of Biology and Physics & Astronomy, College of Geosciences, students from the Dwight Look College of Engineering and SACNAS.
+Participants include the Departments of Atmospheric Sciences, Biology, Physics and Astronomy and more, along with students from the College of Engineering and SACNAS.

 Room | Starts At | Arrive By |

-The Chemistry Open House takes place in the main Chemistry Building complex (not Heldenfels).
-Please stop by the welcome tent at the corner of Ross and Spence Streets to pick-up your goodie bag.
+The Chemistry Open House takes place in the state-of-the-art Instructional Laboratory & Innovative Learning Building (ILSQ) on West Campus.
+Please stop by the welcome tent at the front entrance.

 The Chemistry Open House held as part of National Chemistry Week, an annual event that promotes public awareness of the importance of chemistry in everyday life.
 It is coordinated by the American Chemical Society (ACS).